Lukas5937/quizzical/README.md

 The frontend is deployed on Netlify, and the backend is hosted on Heroku.
 You can check out the deployed version of the app here: [Quizzical - Play Now!](https://quizzical-play.netlify.app)

-### Test Account
-A test account is available for users to log in and explore the app.
-You can use the following credentials to access the application:
-- **Email**: max.mustermann@web.de
-- **Password**: abcdef

-Additionally, users also have the option to create their own accounts.

 ### Features
 - play quizzes across multiple categories: General Knowledge, Science + Nature, Sports, Geography, History, Animals
 - choose your difficulty level: Easy, Medium, Hard